robert17/iot-java/docs/java_cli_for_applications.rst

 * auth-token - API key token (required if auth-method is “apikey”).
 * clean-session - true or false (required only if you want to connect the application in durable subscription.
 By default the clean-session is set to true).
 * shared-subscription - true or false (required only if shared subscription needs to be enabled)
+* Port - Specify the port number to connect to the Watson IoT Platform.
+(Required only for registered flow and one can use this property to connect to Watson IoT Platform using 443).
+Default value is 8883.

 **Note**: One must set shared-subscription to true to build scalable applications which will load balance messages across multiple instances of the application.
 Refer to the `scalable applications section <https://docs.internetofthings.ibmcloud.com/applications/mqtt.html#/scalable-applications#scalable-applications>`__ for more information about the load balancing.